Top 10 Trending Virtual Alumni Events In Higher-Ed Amidst COVID-19

 8. Virtual Book Clubs

-With the ongoing coronavirus lockdown, your constituents now have the time to catch up on that old classic that they never got to complete and even reconnect with their long-lost reading groups.
+With the ongoing coronavirus lockdown, your alumni now have the time to catch up on that old classic that they never got to complete and even reconnect with their long-lost reading groups.

 Create virtual book clubs and target interested audiences with invitations to join these exclusive communities where they can connect with like-minded peers and have fruitful conversations that stir every book lover’s soul.
 Share a reading schedule allowing members time to read the book, participate in the discussion, and allow them to choose if they want to participate in the next reading session.